PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 ## Remaining work and open questions

 - [x] Define specifics of what happens on the client
-- [ ] Define specifics of what happens on a host
+- [x] Define specifics of what happens on a host
-- [ ] Procotol for communication between hosts and web servers
+- [x] Procotol for communication between workspace hosts and web servers
-- [ ] Protocol for user-initiated restart of a container
+- [x] Protocol for user-initiated restart of a container
+- [ ] What does this look like when running locally?
+- [ ] Figure out what happens to websockets when workspace moves to new host
-- [ ] Algorithm for placing containers on hosts
+- [ ] Algorithm for placing containers on workspace hosts
 - [ ] Algorithm/implementation for autoscaling host fleet
 - [ ] Edge cases: timeouts on containers, etc.